TOGASHI666/TOGASHI666/README.md

 -**C#:** Developing tools and extensions for game development.

--**MySQL:** Experienced in managing databases, writing SQL queries, and creating robust data-driven solutions for web and application development.
+-**MySQL:** Experienced in managing databases, writing SQL queries, and creating robust data driven solutions for web and application development.
 Proficient in designing efficient schemas, handling complex joins, and optimizing database performance.

 -**pawn:** Skilled in creating and optimizing SA-MP server scripts.

 -**C++:** Proficient in developing performance-critical systems and game mechanics.

--**Lua:** Experienced in scripting for game development, managing in-game logic.
+-**Lua:** Experienced in scripting for game development, managing in game logic.

 -**C:** Proficient in low-level programming for performance optimization and systems development.